VishnuEaswaran/Fab17-instruct/_posts/2017-02-28-Elecronic Design.md

 ## Workflow

-  Almost all of the PCB design softwares follow similar workflow.
-You start with `Schematic` where you draw the circuit digitally, using symbols for actual components, and then move on to `Board` layout where you visualise the actual PCB, where you decide where to physically place and orient the component on the final board etc. After that you will do a process called `Routing`.
+  Almost all of the PCB design software's follow similar workflow.
+You start with `Schematic` where you draw the circuit digitally, using symbols for actual components, and then move on to `Board` layout where you visualize the actual PCB, where you decide where to physically place and orient the component on the final board etc. After that you will do a process called `Routing`.
 The routing step is where you will connect the components using wires.

   1. Schematic (check ERC)
   2. Board layout